 The HESTRA GLOVE SYSTEM is based on the layering principle – the idea of wearing many different functional pieces of clothing.
 By using layers of gloves, you can regulate the temperature according to the weather conditions and your activity level.

 3) Shell Gloves are a layer of added protection that you pull on when it’s biting cold, wet or if you’re standing still for prolonged periods.
-This creates another layer of air that insulates against cold.
+This creates another layer of air that insulates against the cold.
 With a liner and shell glove, insulation increases by approximately 50 percent compared to only wearing a base glove.

 There are many combinations – select models based on your hand’s needs and the activities and weather conditions you expect to encounter.
 For example: when placing tent stakes in the cold, use thin liners.
 When hiking up a mountain, your body temperature rises, but the wind can still chill your hands.
 Use a windproof model that is highly breathable.
-When you stop to rest, you need more insulation than when you are moving.
-Put on a shell glove last.
+When you stop to rest, you need more insulation than when you are moving - use a shell glove.